wormhole-foundation/xdapp-book/src/dapps/architecture/4_topology.md

 Hub and Spoke models can somewhat be thought of as the natural evolution of the ultra-light client.
 There is still a hub contract which handles all transactions, but there is now also a contract deployed to all the remote chains that is capable of performing some trusted computation.

-You can think of the data flow across a xDapp with a Ultra-light Client as follows:
+You can think of the data flow across a Hub-and-Spoke system as follows:

-1. End User Wallet interacts with xDapp contracts on remote chain.
+1. The end user's wallet interacts with your (lightweight) remote contracts on remote chain.
-2. xDapp contracts on remote chain performs trusted computation.
+2. The remote contracts perform any necessary trusted computation.
-3. xDapp contract on remote chain interacts with Wormhole contracts on remote chain.
-4. Wormhole contract on remote chain generatesVAA that is received by xDapp contract on hub chain.
+3. The remote contracts use Wormhole to generate a VAA, which is consumed by the hub contract.
-5. xDapp contract on hub chain performs all necessary operations.
+4. The hub contract performs all necessary operations.
-6. xDapp contract interacts with Wormhole contracts on hub chain.
-7. Wormhole contracts on hub chain generates VAA that is received by xDapp contract on remote chain.
-8. xDapp contract on remote chain performs trusted computation.
-9. xDapp contract on remote chain interacts with End User Wallet.
+5. The hub contract uses Wormhole to send a message back to the original remote contract.
+6. The remote contract takes whatever action is needed to finish the process.

 **_Advantages:_**